Under the Archives Act 1983, we give the community, researchers and government access to original records of the Australian Government.

 The National Archives holds a treasure trove of information to help with your civic, citizenship and Australian history assignments.

-Start by visiting VRROOM, our website dedicated to online resources for students and teachers.
+Start by browsing our online learning resources for students and teachers.

 Learn more about government policies, decision making and cabinet papers by searching our extraordinary collection of archival records.